phoenixbyrd/Termux_XFCE/README.md

 # Hardware Acceleration & Proot

 This is setup with virglrenderer-android installed for hardware acceleration on supported devices.
-Use the command ```virgl app_name_here``` to run that app with hardware acceleration.
-This should also work in proot.
+Termux XFCE desktop and apps install in termux are automatically hardware accelerated.
+Apps install in proot are not, se the command ```virgl app_name_here``` to run that app with hardware acceleration in debian proot.
+Some apps might require the use of ```MESA_GL_VERSION_OVERRIDE=4.0```

+The full hardware acceleration command would be ```GALLIUM_DRIVER=virvpipe MESA_GL_VERSION_OVERRIDE=4.0``` for reference.

 To enter proot use the command ```debian```, from there you can install aditional software.

 &nbsp;